lightly-ai/lightly/docs/source/getting_started/active_learning.rst

 - **object_frequency**
   This score measures the number of objects in the image.
 Use this scorer if you want scenes with lots of objects in them.
 This is suited for computer vision tasks such as perception in autonomous driving.
+Samples with high values (close to `1.0`) contain the most objects within a dataset.

 - **objectness_least_confidence**
   This score is 1 - the mean of the highest confidence prediction.
 Use this scorer to select images where the model is insecure about both whether it found an object at all and the class of the object.
+Samples with high values (close to `1.0`) are the ones where the model has lowest confidence predicting good bounding boxes.

 - **classification_scores**
   These scores are computed for each object detection per image out of